logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

     Starting a spark job from Jupyter

-When you execute a cell in Jupyter that starts a Spark job, you can go back to the Hopsworks-Jupyter-UI and you will se that a link to the SparkUI for the job have been created.
+When you execute a cell in Jupyter that starts a Spark job, you can go back to the Hopsworks-Jupyter-UI and you will see that a link to the SparkUI for the job that has been created.

 .. _jupyter11.png: ../../_images/jupyter11.png
 .. figure:: ../../imgs/jupyter11.png